 When you buy a Christmas tree, you probably don’t spend a lot of time thinking about the bugs that might have called it home at one point.
 But experts say little creepy-crawlies called aphids like to hang out on Christmas trees—and if you have a tree in your home, they might be on yours right now.

 Aphids are soft-bodied insects about the size of an ant that use their piercing, sucking mouthparts to eat the sap that’s on your tree.
 Aphids come in many colors—green, black, brown, or red—and some also have wings.
 And, unfortunately, they can end up in your house.

-Aphids hibernate, but if they set up camp on a Christmas tree that’s outside and then taken into a warm house or apartment, they can wake up, Roberto M. Pereira, Ph.D., a research scientist and entomologist (a person who studies insects) with the University of Florida, tells SELF.
+Aphids hibernate, but if they set up camp on a Christmas tree that’s outside and then taken into a warm house or apartment, they can wake up, Roberto M. Pereira, Ph.D., a research scientist and entomologist (a person who studies insects) with the University of Florida, says.
 “They think it’s springtime and start moving around and showing up,” he says.